Clearing and Settlement Process in Stock Markets

 T+1 Settlement Cycle: What Does It Mean?

 Earlier, Indian stock markets followed a T+2 cycle, which meant settlement happened two days after the trade.
-But since January 2023, we have moved to a T+1 settlement cycle, making our system one of the fastest in the world.
+Since January 2023, Indian stock markets have followed the T+1 settlement cycle, helping transactions get completed faster.
 This means more efficiency and lower risk.
 It also frees up funds and shares faster, which is great news for retail investors.

 What If There Is a Problem During Settlement?